An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Research Questions

 \section{Research Questions}

-Natural scientists in biology, chemistry, physics, and environmental science are increasingly leveraging pre-trained deep learning models (PTMs) to enable data-driven discoveries.
-However, to the best of our knowledge, the longitudinal evolution of these reuse patterns and their specific impact on the scientific process remain under studied.
+Natural scientists in biology, chemistry, physics, and environmental science are increasingly leveraging pre-trained deep learning models (PTMs) to enable data driven discoveries.
+However, the longitudinal evolution of these reuse patterns and their specific use in the scientific process is unknown.
+We therefore ask:

-To address this gap and provide a cohesive understanding of PTMs in natural science, we ask: